mschult4/mattermost-bot-hackers/README.md

  - Create a channel
  - Modify user attributes
  - Connect and listen to WebSocket events for real-time responses to messages
- - Post a message to a channel
+ - Post messages to channel in response to user queries

 In using this bot framework , our final goal (i.e., the goal of Dan, Grace, Madalyn and Matt) was to create a Mattermost bot that allows the user to query a sports score api for information about their favorite teams and leagues.
 We provide a simple text-based query system which the bot, through a series of callbacks, formulates an appropriate response to the user, or, if the bot is unable to find an appropriate response, they will ask the user for more specific information in their subsequent queries.
 This project makes use of thesportsdb.com, a crowd-sourced sports information db which provides streamlined API calls to retrieve their data.